reaction

 • security: good practices to avoid giving arbitrary execution to attackers.
 A must read!

-• jsonnet: FAQ, help and good practices about JSONnet.
+• FAQ: FAQ, help and good practices (including JSONnet).

 • streams: good practices about stream sources